A Recognised Need

 There should be no room for hierarchies as such.
 Everyone has their job to do and specific knowledge to bring, which should always be selected and used to the advantage of our patients.

-Unexpected circumstances, such as the coronavirus pandemic, also demonstrate how much more effective a response can be through coming together.
+Unexpected circumstances, such as the coronavirus pandemic, demonstrate how much more effective a response can be through coming together.

 Consulting with colleagues who will have come across unique situations, or had particular training makes sense.
 Whether through active involvement, or discussion, pooling knowledge creates a fine resource.